Muga silk: History

 The knowledge of sericulture probably arrived with the Tibeto-Burman groups which arrived from China around the period of 3000-2000 BC.
-Moreover, there was another trade of Silk through the Southwestern Silk road which started from China, passed through Burma and Assam, finally getting connected to the main silk road in Turkmenistan.
-There are various other records to show that Silk came to India through Assam.
-As per the Sanskrit text Harshacharita (biography of North Indian ruler Harshavardhan written by the court poet Banabhatta in the 7th century), during the coronation ceremony of King Harshavardhan, king Bhaskarvarman of Kamrupa gifted many precious items to the North Indian king.
-Out of this the most important ones include the precious fabrics and jewels.
-These included an umbrella wrapped by a dukula cloth, sacks of patta-sutra cloth as well as ksoma fabrics which were as pure as the autumn moon's light (sharada chandrama shaucha ksamani).
-These fabrics could either be silk or linen.
-It is also mentioned in the text that the loin fibres were so even and polished that it resembled Bhoj-patra, which could indicate silk as well.
-There are also references of Assam silk in the records written by Huen Sang where he has written the use and trade of silk in Kamrupa during the rule of king Bhaskar Varman.
-Ram Mohan Nath in his book "The Background of Assamese culture states that: "The Kiratas,(an early Mongoloid race in Assam, were traders in silk, a word that was derived from the Mongolian original word ‘sirkek’.
+There was trade of Silk through the Southwestern Silk Road, which started from China, passed through Burma and Assam, and finally connected to the main Silk Road in Turkmenistan.
+Ram Mohan Nath, in his book "The Background of Assamese Culture, " states that: "The Kiratas (an early Mongoloid race in Assam) were traders in silk, a word that was derived from the Mongolian original word ‘sirkek’.
 The Indian word ‘sari’ is probably derived from the same word.
 “It is therefore clear that in ancient times traders from different parts of Tibet, Central Asia and China flocked to Assam through various routes, and as they traded mostly in silk, they were generally called Seres – Cirrahadoi – Syrities – Cirata-Kirata.
-The word Kirata therefore, is a general term referring to the people of the Mongolian origin and it refers specially to the Bodos.”
-These Bodos referred by Nath are today known as Bodo-Kacharis which includes groups such as Bodos, Chutias, Dimasas,Thengal, Rabhas, Sonowal, Garo, Koch and many more.
-J.Geoghegan in his book "Silk in India" states that: "It is the Kiratas who introduced the cultivation of silk with its different varieties in Assam and it is from Assam that Silk was later introduced to mainland India.
+The word Kirata therefore, is a general term referring to the people of Mongolian origin, and it refers specially to the Bodos.”
+These Bodos referred by Nath are today known as Bodo-Kacharis which includes groups such as Bodos, Chutias, Dimasas, Thengal, Rabhas, Sonowal, Garo, Koch and many more.
+J.Geoghegan in his book "Silk in India" states that: "It is the Kiratas who introduced the cultivation of silk with its different varieties in Assam, and it is from Assam that Silk was later introduced to mainland India.
 Whatever may be the date of the introduction of the worm, its geographical distribution at present day, and the fact species first introduced was a multivoltine, seem to me to lead to the conclusion that the insect was first introduced into India from the north-east (i.e. Assam)".